mskgreenbaumlab/lohhla/README.md

 THE LOHHLA TOOL OR ANY RESULTS ARISING THEREON BY YOU OR ANY THIRD PARTY.
 COMMERCIAL USE OF THIS TOOL FOR ANY PURPOSE IS NOT PERMITTED.
 ALL COMMERCIAL USE OF THE TOOL OR ANY MODIFICATION OR DERIVATIVE OF THE TOOL, INCLUDING TRANSFER, SALE OR LICENCE TO A COMMERCIAL THIRD PARTY OR
 USE ON BEHALF OF A COMMERCIAL THIRD PARTY (INCLUDING BUT NOT LIMITED TO USE AS PART OF A SERVICE SUPPLIED TO ANY THIRD PARTY FOR FINANCIAL REWARD)
 REQUIRES A LICENCE.
-FOR FURTHER INFORMATION PLEASE EMAIL Eileen Clark eileen.clark@crick.ac.uk.
+FOR FURTHER INFORMATION PLEASE EMAIL translation@crick.ac.uk.

 ### What do I need to install to run LOHHLA? ###